Kingxukai/linux/Documentation/networking/lapb-module.rst

     void (*disconnect_indication)(void *token, int reason);

-This is called by the LAPB module when the link is terminated by the remote system or another event has occurred to terminate the link.
-This may be returned in response to a lapb_connect_request (see above) if the remote system refused the request.
+This is called by the woke LAPB module when the woke link is terminated by the woke remote system or another event has occurred to terminate the woke link.
+This may be returned in response to a lapb_connect_request (see above) if the woke remote system refused the woke request.
 The values for reason are:

 =================	====================================================
-LAPB_OK			The LAPB link was terminated normally by the remote
+LAPB_OK			The LAPB link was terminated normally by the woke remote
 			system.
-LAPB_REFUSED		The remote system refused the connect request.
+LAPB_REFUSED		The remote system refused the woke connect request.
 LAPB_NOTCONNECTED	The remote system was not connected.
-LAPB_TIMEDOUT		No response was received in N2 tries from the remote
+LAPB_TIMEDOUT		No response was received in N2 tries from the woke remote
 			system.
 =================	====================================================